jscutlery/semver/README.md

 The **`--tagPrefix`** option allows you to customize the tag prefix.

-With the sync mode the tag prefix is set to `"v"` by default, which is resolved to `v0.0.1` for example.
+In sync mode, the tag prefix is set to `"v"` by default, which is resolved to `v0.0.1` for instance.
 Note that only one tag is created for the whole workspace.

-With independent mode the tag prefix uses the context target value, the default value is `"${target}-"` which is resolved to `my-project-0.0.1` for example.
+In independent mode, the tag prefix uses the contextual project name, the default value is `"${projectName}-"` which is resolved to `my-project-0.0.1` for instance.
 Note that each project in the workspace is versioned with its own tag.

 #### Commit message customization